AnthusAI/openai-midjourney-prompt-generator/README.md

 git clone https://github.com/your_username/midjourney-image-prompt-generator.git
 ```
 2. Save your OpenAI API key in a file named `openai_api_key.txt` in the same folder as the Jupyter notebook.
-3. If you want to modify the system prompt used by GPT-3.5-turbo, edit the `system_prompt.txt` file.
+3. If you want to modify the system prompt used by GPT-3.5-turbo, edit the `system_prompt.txt` file.''

 ## Usage